browserengineering/book/book/glossary.md

 __Assistive technology__: Computer software used to assist people in using the computer or web browser.
 The most common are screen readers.

-__CPU__: Centra Processing Unit, a generic piece of hardware that is able to excute computer programs.
+__CPU__: Central Processing Unit, the hardware component in a computer that executes generic compute programs.

 __DukPy__: A JavaScript interpreter used in this book.

 __GPU__: Graphics Processing Unit, a specialized computing chip optimized for tasks common to generating pixel output on computer screens.

-__Process__: An conceptual execution environment with its own code and memory, isolated from other processes by hardware and software computer mechanisms.
+__Process__: A conceptual execution environment with its own code and memory, isolated from other processes by hardware and software computer mechanisms.

-__Python__: A common scripting computer programming language, used in this book to implement a toy browser.
+__Python__: A common computer programming language, used in this book to implement a toy browser.

 __Thread__: A single execution command sequence on a CPU.
-Most CPUs have these days can excute multiple threads at once within a single __process__.
+Most CPUs have these days can execute multiple threads at once within a single __process__.

 __SDL__: A windowing library for computer programs used in later chapters of this book.